Rami Abi Jomaa

 Alex is now an advancement services consultant with Alveo Consulting, working with universities and not-for-profit organisations to help them streamline their fundraising operations.
 Alex will be speaking at the CASE MEAC on the topic of information management, presenting tips and techniques to help delegates to make the most of the data available to them.

-Aliaa has been part of the advancement team at The American University in Cairo (AUC) since 1996 and is a seasoned professional with more than 23 years of experience in the area of advancement services, fundraising, gifts processing, donor stewardship, research and prospect management.
+Aliaa Nader has been part of the advancement team at The American University in Cairo (AUC) since 1996 and is a seasoned professional with more than 23 years of experience in the areas of advancement services, fundraising, gifts processing, donor stewardship, research, and prospect management.
 She is a recipient of the Centennial Excellence Outstanding Award.
 Aliaa leads the operations of advancement services and sets the strategy for its various functions.

 Marilyn Osweiler is a senior vice president at Stamats, a leading U.S. higher education marketing and communications company.
 In her 25+ years at Stamats, she has worked with a broad range of institutions to develop strategic, research-driven solutions.
 She spends hours on campuses, working directly with Presidents and senior leadership, as well as staff and students.
 Marilyn has been involved with CASE, NACAC, AMA, and the Council of Independent Colleges.
 Her clients include Harvard Medical School, Harvard Graduate School of Education, Lebanese American University (Beirut), UCLA, Tufts, New York Institute of Technology, Suffolk University, Hawaii Pacific University, among others.
 Stamats excels at strategic planning; research; marketing and communications assessment; brand development and creative execution; websites; digital marketing; and publications.